C-Otto/rebalance-lnd/README.md

 You need to have admin rights to control this node.
 By default this script connects to `localhost:10009`, using the macaroon file in `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon`.
-If you need to change this, please have a look at the sources.
+If you need to change this, please have a look at the optional arguments `--grpc` and `--lnddir`.

 You need to install Python.
 The gRPC dependencies can be installed by running: